Castlevania (TV series): Production

 The first season represents the first part of the trilogy that Ellis has laid out in 2007.
 Ellis said that the second season, completing the trilogy, is where he had been able to deviate somewhat from the game, and has been better anticipate the show's release on Netflix in terms of scenes and episode lengths.
 Shankar believes that there is an opportunity for more stories to be told borrowing from other games in the series, noting that overall he sees the series as "a story about a family and multiple generations of this family" with many tales to draw from.
 The production team for the second season included staff members who worked on Madhouse productions such as Death Parade.

 Developing the character of Dracula, Adi Shankar made it clear that one of the series' main goals has been to paint Dracula not as a villain, but a tragic, doomed figure.
 According to him: "The best villains, in general, are the heroes of their own story and the trick to making Castlevania resonate was this idea that Dracula isn't a bad guy, he isn't a villain, he's just a person consumed with darkness.
 That first episode in Season 1 we start to see why he wants to eradicate humans.
 He's not just this mustache-curling, one-dimensional villain.
 What Dracula is doing is not really a war against humanity.
 It's more a suicide note."

 The show's third season was greenlit by Netflix a few days after the broadcast of the second season.
-Shankar announced in November 2018 that he will also be leading an animated series based on Capcom's Devil May Cry, which he acquired the rights for himself, and will make the show, alongside the Castlevania series, part of a shared "Bootleg Multiverse".
-On March 27, 2020, Netflix announced they had renewed the series for a fourth season, stating on April 16, 2021, that it would be the series's final season.
-On July 31, 2020, it was reported that amid a wave of sexual misconduct allegations being levelled against the show's creator and showrunner Warren Ellis, he would no longer have any involvement in developing subsequent Castlevania series after the fourth season's release.
+Shankar announced in November 2017 that he will also be leading an animated series based on Capcom’s Devil May Cry, which he acquired the rights for himself, and will make the show, alongside the Castlevania series, part of a shared "Bootleg Multiverse".
+On March 27, 2019, Netflix announced they had renewed the series for a fourth season, stating on April 16, 2020, that it would be the series's final season.

 Release

+The first season of Castlevania was released on Netflix on July 7, 2017.
+The series' second season began streaming on October 26, 2018; its third season on March 5, 2020; and its fourth and final season on May 13, 2021.

+Home media

-Castlevanias first season of four 30-minute episodes was released on July 7, 2017.
-The second season is eight episodes long and was released on October 26, 2018.
-The third season was released on March 5, 2020.
-The show's fourth and final season was released on May 13, 2021.
+The first season of Castlevania was released on Blu-ray and DVD on December 4, 2017, by Viz Media.
+Included as extras were storyboards, art galleries and sketch art-to-animation animatic sequences.
+The second season was released on Blu-ray on November 5, 2018.
+The third season was released on March 23, 2020.
+It contained a filmed panel of the series' cast and crew from the 2019 New York Comic Con.
+The fourth season was released on Blu-ray and DVD on July 19, 2021.